 Candidates should not leave any personal belongings outside the examination room in case of theft.
 Any rain gears should be put outside the examination room to avoid causing wet and slippery floors inside the examination room.

 Candidates should listen carefully to the invigilator’s announcement.
-All the announcements shall be made in Cantonese and English.
+All the announcements shall be made in Cantonese and/or English.

 Under general circumstances, all answers shall be written by ballpoint pen or ink-pen.
 For multiple choice answer sheets, please use HB/2B pencils.
 Candidates are required to read in details the instructions for each of the sections in the examination paper.
 Any answers made without following the instructions, or any answers written on the draft paper(s), will not be marked.
 Candidates are not permitted to make any special marks or signs on the examination paper or examination items.